How To Design a Commercial Washroom

 Washroom panelling materials

-IPS panels, which are panels used to disguise all the pipework and toilet mechanisms behind the toilets, can also be made from SGL and HPL.
-At Commercial Washrooms, we stock matching IPS panels and cubicles, ensuring a consistent design throughout!
+IPS panels, which conceal all pipework and toilet mechanisms behind the toilets, can also be made from SGL and HPL.
+At Commercial Washrooms, we stock matching IPS panels and cubicles to ensure a consistent design throughout!

 Vanity unit materials

 Again, SGL and HPL are the heroes here.
-Our vanity units are made from hardwearing SGL and HPL laminates, ensuring your new vanity units can keep up with constant splash and consistent cleaning.
+Our vanity units are made from hardwearing SGL and HPL laminates, ensuring they can withstand constant splashes and consistent cleaning.
+Solid Surface vanity tops made from Corian are also a very popular choice.

 Ideal public washroom floor material